Nemesis9450/Speech-Emotion-Recognition/README.md

 ### My Model

-So now We have decided our model it will be Our Custom Model with Optimiser Adamax and with Callbacks tenchniques.
+So now we have decided our model will be our custom model with the Adamax optimizer and with callback techniques.
+Moreover, we will run our model for 200 epochs.
+In previous cases, we have run it for 100 epochs to select the model with the best parameters.
+We are running for 200 epochs because we are trying to get slightly more accuracy as well as making our model self-converging because the callbacks we have used automatically stop the execution of the model when it matches the conditions we have provided.
+In the previous case, when we ran the model in Optimizers(EC&LR).ipynb using Adamax and callback, it didn't stop on its own; it stopped because of the epochs limit.
+So we have made it 200 to make it stop using the callback.

+#### Here is the Python file :

+#### Final Accuracy of Our Model =

-So now we will be printing some Matrix and Reports
+So now we will be plotting some Matrix and Reports

 ### Confusion Matrix